Red-Bellied Snake

 Description

-The northern red-bellied snake is a small woodland snake.
-It is either gray brown or reddish brown, normally with 4 narrow, dark stripes, a faint light tan stripe down the middle of the back, or some combination of this striping.
-The head is usually darker than the body, and the nape of the neck has 3 light spots, which occasionally fuse to form a tan collar behind the head.
-The belly is yellow, orange, red, or occasionally pink.
+The red-bellied snake is a small woodland species.
+It is gray or reddish brown, normally with 4 narrow, dark stripes, a faint light stripe along the middle of the back, or some combination of this striping.
+Some individuals may have a distinct, even bold, red or orange stripe running along the back; this stripe may be rather wide.
+The head is usually darker than the body, and the nape of the neck has 3 light spots, which occasionally fuse to form a tan collar mark behind the head.
+The belly is orange, red, pink or occasionally yellow.

-Similar species: This species is sometimes mistaken for a young copperhead and needlessly killed.
+• The red-bellied snake is sometimes mistaken for a young copperhead and killed because of unwarranted fear.
 Copperheads, however, are stout-bodied and have hourglass-shaped markings on the back, vertical pupils in the eyes, a sensory pit between each nostril and eye, and, sometimes, especially in young copperheads, a yellow tail tip.

 Other Common Names